sagemath/trac_to_gh/Issue 198.md

 # Issue 198: Improve modular symbols and modular forms.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/198

 Original creator: was